alexherbo2/snippet.cr/README.md

 # Snippets

-An editor agnostic command-line tool for snippets.
+An editor agnostic command-line tool for managing snippets.

 ## Dependencies